tchap/gozmq-poller/README.md

 waiting for its timeout.
 This is not possible with `gozmq.Poll`, or rather you have to write additional code, and that is exactly what Poller does for you.

+# State of the Project

+I am still developing this, so things may and will change if I find it more appropriate for my use cases.

 # Installation

 This is just yet another GitHub repository which you can directly import into